micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 # Bugs

-All programs are filled with bugs.
-On one hand atleast mine is known?
-When the number of lights increases > 300. my AABB boxes seem to be appearing every where.
+When the number of lights increases > 300.
+My AABB boxes seem to be appearing every where.
 Could never unfortunately fix in time.
 Still renders fast doe.

 ![](img/blocky.PNG)

-Compare your implementations of Forward+ and Clustered shading and analyze their differences.
-  - Is one of them faster?
-  - Is one of them better at certain types of workloads?
-  - What are the benefits and tradeoffs of using one over the other?
-  - For any differences in performance, briefly explain what may be causing the difference.

-For each new effect feature (required or extra), please provide the following analysis:
-  - Concise overview write-up of the feature.
-  - Performance change due to adding the feature.
-  - If applicable, how do parameters (such as number of lights, etc.) affect performance?
-Show data with simple graphs.
-    - Show timing in milliseconds, not FPS.
-  - If you did something to accelerate the feature, what did you do and why?
-  - How might this feature be optimized beyond your current implementation?

-For each performance feature (required or extra), please provide:
-  - Concise overview write-up of the feature.
-  - Detailed performance improvement analysis of adding the feature
-    - What is the best case scenario for your performance improvement?
-What is the worst?
-Explain briefly.
-    - Are there tradeoffs to this performance feature?
-Explain briefly.
-    - How do parameters (such as number of lights, tile size, etc.) affect performance?
-Show data with graphs.
-      - Show timing in milliseconds, not FPS.
-    - Show debug views when possible.
-      - If the debug view correlates with performance, explain how.

 # Resources